shuPA04/shuPA04.github.io/_posts/2023-04-14-pitch-positioning.md

 ### 2.1 &nbsp; &nbsp; Data Processing

-Although the data is in a clean tabular format, some preprocessing steps were necessary before conducting the exploratory analysis.
+Although the data is in a clean tabular format, some preprocessing steps were necessary before conducting the further analysis.
 The following are some of the crucial steps taken:

 * Remove goal keepers as they do not contribute to the formations of positional centroids.